 This beautiful cake is the perfect dessert for summer celebrations!
 It’s an English inspired sponge cake that’s super simple to make and sure to impress!

 - The buttery vanilla flavor of the sponge cake lends a delicious richness.

 - The fresh berries and whipped cream icing adds a welcome freshness.

 - It’s an easy cake recipe that even the newest bakers can master.

 This is my son’s favorite cake.
 I make it every year for the 4th of July.
-He calls it ‘Twinkie Cake’.
-He says that this cake tastes like the best Twinkie you’ll ever have.
+When he was little, he called it ‘Twinkie Cake’.
+He said that this cake tastes like the best Twinkie you’ll ever have.

 He’s right – This cake is what a Twinkie should taste like because it’s made with fresh ingredients and no preservatives.